Ways to Strength and Beauty: Reception

 As an expression of body awareness that enjoyed general popularity since 1900 in the form of Freikörperkultur (free body culture), the Lebensreform (life-reform) movement and naturism, the film reached a mass audience in the Weimar Republic and was recognized as a rashly popular "large-scale advertising film".
 Various advisory journals on the subject of physical culture appeared at the same time.

-The film was largely positively received in contemporary reviews, at most as too long and kitschy in some scenes.
+The film was largely positively received in contemporary reviews, although it was criticized as too long and kitschy in some scenes.
 All in all, the film is about "the endeavors to ensure the proper care and training of the body" in large parts of the population, especially women with office activities in the expanding service sector.
 It is said to be of a "pure basic mood" and "far removed from arousing any offensive feelings with a fine tact" or to appear too instructive.

 Because of its "overall immoral effect" especially on young people through a "glorification of nude culture and nude exercises", the Bavarian government, to which the governments of Baden and Hesse had joined, applied for the revocation of admission to public screening in the German Reich, at least in Bavaria and before the youth.
 The application was rejected by the Film Review Office, in regard to the protection of minors, only two film scenes had to be cut out "with the sheer display of naked female body beauty, that up to 'undressed' intensifies".
 For the normally perceived adult observer, if the film is viewed in an unbiased manner, there is no overall sexual incentive.

 In retrospect, due to its "idolatry" of the human body, the film is regarded as the ideological forerunner of the National Socialist body cult, as celebrated not least in Leni Riefenstahl's later propaganda films.
-In Ways to Strength and Beauty, Riefenstahl made an appearance as an extra in a group of dancers.
+In Ways to Strength and Beauty, Riefenstahl made an appearance as a topless extra in a group of ancient Greek dancers.
 The entire opening sequences of both parts of Riefenstahl's later Olympic film are almost "a copy of Ways to Strength and Beauty".

 As a historical documentary film about the emergence of rhythmic gymnastics as a mass sport, which marked such a fundamental change in movement behaviour at the beginning of the 20th century that it triggered a new physical culture, the film stylized physical exercise and represents "an interesting document in terms of film history".